SaravannanP/Aws-notes/README.md

 # Aws-notes
 Notes I've written down for the AWS developer exam

-# What is AWS
+## What is AWS
-AWS(Amazon web services) is a cloud provider
+AWS(Amazon Web Services) is a cloud provider
 - provide servers and services that can be used on demand and scale easily.

-30 AWS services will be course
+30 AWS services will be the course

 2002